joshtynjala/actionscript-3.0-developers-guide/security/air-security/security-on-android-devices.md

 built-in SQL database to save encrypted data.
 For optimum security, base the encryption key on a user-entered password that is entered whenever the application is run.
-A locally stored encryption key or password is difficult or impossible to “hide” from an attacker who has access to the application files.
+A locally stored encryption key or password is difficult or impossible to "hide" from an attacker who has access to the application files.
 If the attacker can retrieve the key, then encrypting the data does not afford any additional protection beyond the user ID-based filesystem security provided by the Android system.